chitoperalta/rubberize/docs/getting_started.md

 Normally, you would use a Pandas dataframe or another method to manipulate and present large tabular data in Rubberize.

-If you want to renders within a cell with `%%tap` activated, you can use the `Table` class:
+If you want to render a table within a cell with `%%tap` activated, you can use the `Table` class:

 ```python
 %%tap